jerry1970/music-list/README.md

 list.root[] = "..."
 ```

-A list can have extra roots marked. `ml` only needs to run once and will also read the extra given roots.
+A list can have extra roots marked. `ml` only needs to run once and will read the extra given roots.
+If the current directory should be included, don't forget to include `list.root[] = "."`.

 ### Artists